-In response to this recommendation, CCPS updated its CCPS Monograph Assessment of and Planning for Natural Hazards.^a The Monograph outlines six steps for preparing for a natural disaster, including (1) Identify Hazards; (2) Gather Data; (3) Identify Equipment to be Addressed in Natural Hazards Assessment; (4) Evaluate Against Design Criteria; (5) Recovery; and (6) Recommissioning [34].
-As part of the third step, "Identify Equipment to be Addressed in Natural Hazards Assessment; with evaluate to be Addressed in Natural Hazards, stating, "For wind hazards, document the equipment/operation potentially impacted, the required wind design per local building code, and the existing wind design basis [34, p.
+In response to this recommendation, CCPS updated its CCPS Monograph Assessment of and Planning for Natural Hazards.
+The Monograph outlines six steps for preparing for a natural disaster, including (1) Identify Hazards; (2) Gather Data; (3) Identify Equipment to be Addressed in Natural Hazards Assessment; (4) Evaluate Against Design Criteria; (5) Recovery; and (6) Recommissioning [33].
+As part of the third step, "Identify Equipment to be Addressed in Natural Hazards Assessment," the Monograph specifically addresses how to evaluate wind hazards, stating, "For wind hazards, document the equipment/operation potentially impacted, the required wind design per local building code, and the existing wind design basis [33, p.
 3]."
 The Monograph provides a Wind Hazard Table for documenting the current wind design requirements per code, the existing wind design basis of buildings/equipment, the wind design gap, safeguards, and actions (Table 5).